San Marcos Growers LogoSan Marcos Growers

 Our original stock plants from seed distributed by Brian Kemble and John Miller of the Institute of Aloe Studies in 2007 from a self-pollinated plant that John Miller grew from seed collected on Zenze Island in Lake Victoria by Anne and Gilfred Powys, explorers and ranchers in Kenya.

-This information about Aloe lolwensis displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe lolwensis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]